decentralized-identity/template-for-profile-workitems/single-file-test/spec.md

 ## Abstract

 The abstract of the profile.
+What context created it, what precedents or design goals should the reader know about.

 ### Audience

-Who is the audience for this document
+Who is the audience for this document.

+## Status of This Document

+The status of the profile e.g. <profile-name> v1.0.0 is a PRE-DRAFT specification under development within the Decentralized Identity Foundation (DIF).

 ### Description

-Include a description of the profile
+Include a description of the profile.
+A table or diagram to explain the layering model is always helpful!

 ### Scope

-What is in the scope of the profile and what falls outside of the scope of the profile
+What is in the scope of the profile and what falls outside of the scope of the profile.
+If this work is being conducted without IP protection, it is advised that any IP-sensitive topics and original work, including in-detail discussion of "upstream" PRs and change requests (i.e., changes to items on which this profile *depends*, whether in DIF or not) be put out of scope.

-## Status of This Document
+## Structure of this Document

-The status of the profile e.g. <profile-name> v1.0.0 is a PRE-DRAFT specification under development within the Decentralized Identity Foundation (DIF)

-## Use-Cases

-Use case which this profile enables and supports
+A description to the reader on how the document is structured.

 ## Terminology

-List of terms which appear in the profile
+List of terms which appear in the profile, preferably with links to published definitions for major items.

-## Structure of this Document

-A description to the reader on how the document is structured

 ## Profile

 Put the profile here and structure as is deemed fit.

+## Use-Cases

+Defining or referring to previously published use cases which this profile enables and supports is highly recommended.

 ## Examples